iconforest/icon_forest/README.md

 - open-source icon libraries which are new to pub.dev

-As a whole, you can search the following icon libraries with IconForest app:
+You can search the following icon libraries with IconForest app:

 ||||||
 | :- | :- |:- | :- | :- |